23 Types of Sheet Metal Assembly Rivets. An Ultimate Guide

 Full Tubular Rivets

 There are full tubular rivets with a hollow body and a solid head, delivering secure fastening and still retaining the overall structure’s lightweight.
-These rivets are used in applications where weight is a consideration, including light automotive parts, appliances and electrical enclosures.
-They are not as strong as solid rivets though, and will deform under high stress.
-In specific applications, full tubular rivets provide an excellent strength to weight balance.
+These rivets are employed when weight is a factor, in light automotive components, appliances, and electrical enclosures.
+Although 1/8” solid rivets can give a good strength, they are not as strong as the larger solid rivets and can be deformed by high stress.
+In certain applications, full tubular rivets have superior strength-to-weight.

 Headless Rivets